CS130-W20/team-B2/README.md

 3. pod install
 - if you do not have cocoapods installed on your computer install it before this command
 4. open AurNote.xcworkspace
-5. Connect your iPhone device
+5. connect your iPhone device
 6. Build (:

 ## Relevant Links